brandonbloom/jseg/README.md

 An array field value adds entities in to a set.
 The sort comparator is optional.
 To remove entities, see `remove`.

+For non-reference collections, simply put an array or other collection in a scalar field.
+Note that puts to scalar fields perform a complete value replacement, not set union.

 ### Cascarding Delete